SendiAp/Remaining/README.md

-## What kind of dog lives in a particle accelerator?
-A Fermilabrador Retriever.
+## Why are mummys scared of vacation?
+They're afraid to unwind.